 This bill amends Section 36-106 of the Idaho Code to establish new provisions regarding the transplant or relocation of certain wildlife, specifically bighorn sheep, and to require testing for communicable diseases in animals imported, transported, or utilized for tracking purposes.
-The amendments include a requirement for the director of the Department of Fish and Game to provide reasonable notice to county commissioners and affected landowners before any proposed transplant or relocation of bighorn sheep.
-Additionally, the bill mandates that a management plan be developed to maintain a viable population of bighorn sheep, taking into account existing domestic sheep grazing allotments.
+Key provisions include the requirement for the director of the Department of Fish and Game to notify county commissioners and affected landowners prior to any proposed transplant or relocation of bighorn sheep, as well as the establishment of a management plan to maintain a viable population of bighorn sheep in Idaho.
+The bill also emphasizes the importance of recognizing existing sheep or livestock operations in the area of any transplant and the potential risks of disease transmission.

 Statutes affected: